tasmota/docs/docs/Home-Assistant.md

 # Home Assistant

 !!! failure "Home Assistant support is not built in to tasmota-lite.bin.
 Use the standard tasmota.bin or other binaries that include Home Assistant support."
+    Check the "Program Version" in the webUI **Information** page to make sure which version of Tasmota you're running.

 [Home Assistant](https://home-assistant.io/) is an open source home automation solution that puts local control and privacy first.